nguyenpham/FelicityEgtb/docs/Perft.md

 Use table move generator.
 It could speed up Perft to 10%.
 If using table move data for isInCheck function, the speed up is about 5% (slower).

 The code is in the branch "tablemovegen".
+It is good but not enough to apply but maybe later.